CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Experimental Results and Baseline Performance}

-Table~\ref{tab:yolo_detection_results} summarizes the best validation checkpoints: The model trained without any augmentations (referred to as ``clean") achieves strong performance (Precision $=0.932$, Recall $=0.982$, mAP@0.5 $=0.986$, mAP@[.5:.95] $=0.948$), with the top mAP@[.5:.95] observed near epoch~78.
+{Table~\ref{tab:yolo_detection_results} reports the best validation checkpoint for each training regime, selected by the highest mAP@[.5:.95] observed during training.} The model trained without any augmentations (referred to as ``clean") achieves strong performance (Precision $=0.932$, Recall $=0.982$, mAP@0.5 $=0.986$, mAP@[.5:.95] $=0.948$), with the top mAP@[.5:.95] observed near epoch~78.
 Under augmentation, precision is maintained and slightly improved (Precision $=0.940$) while recall drops (Recall $=0.855$), yielding lower top‑line mAP (mAP@0.5 $=0.935$, mAP@[.5:.95] $=0.838$; best near epoch~49).
-This reflects the expected precision–recall trade‑off when training on harder, low‑SNR and interferer‑rich conditions: the detector becomes more conservative (fewer false positives) at the expense of increased misses (more false negatives).
+This reflects the expected precision-recall trade-off when training on harder, low-SNR and interferer-rich conditions: the detector becomes more conservative (fewer false positives) at the expense of increased misses (more false negatives).